In the new series of articles, we are exploring the world of project management and learning about its concepts, tricks, and methodologies.

 Change can be good and healthy, but sometimes it’s a sign of things going wrong and it needing to be fixed.
 And if your project requires adjustments for whatever reason, then fast tracking may be just what you need.

-A lot of the time, fast tracking is applied to projects that risk missing the deadline, which is unacceptable and highly unwelcome.
+A lot of the time, fast tracking is applied to projects that experience the common challenges, such as the risk of missing the deadline, which is unacceptable and highly unwelcome.

 Moreover, if the projects are already in progress for several months, dragging the project duration for even longer represents additional risks: